Glaciers

 What is the lifecycle of a glacier, and what factors influence its lifecycle?
 The amount of precipitation, whether in the form of snowfall, freezing rain, avalanches, or wind-drifted snow, is important to glacier survival.
 For instance, in very dry parts of Antarctica, low temperatures are ideal for glacier growth, but the small amount of net annual precipitation causes the glaciers to grow very slowly, or even to disappear because of sublimation, when solids transition directly to gas.

 Glacial ice flows down the valley, draining ice from the Juneau Icefield in southeastern Alaska.
 For more than 70 years glaciologists have been studying, teaching, and learning about the Icefield through the Juneau Icefield Research Program.
-Ogives, or semicircular bands, can be seen in the distance. — Credit: Twila Moon, NSIDC
+Ogives, or arcuate bands, can be seen in the distance. — Credit: Twila Moon, NSIDC

 Growing